MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-use-item-cross-refs.md

 The following procedure describes how you specify the item reference on a purchase order.
 Similar steps apply to sales documents and other purchase documents.

-## To enter a vendor's item description on a document
+## <a name="to-enter-a-vendors-item-description-on-a-document" />To enter a vendor's item description on a document

 1. Choose the :::image type="icon" source="media/ui-search/search_small.png" border="false"::: icon, enter **Purchase Orders**, and then choose the related link.
 2. Create a purchase order for the vendor that you set up an item reference for in the previous procedure.